stephencelis/SQLite.swift/README.md

 db.scalar("SELECT count(*) FROM users") // {Some 2}
 ```

+[Read the documentation][See Documentation] or explore more,
-Explore more, interactively, from the Xcode project’s playground.
+interactively, from the Xcode project’s playground.

 ![SQLite.playground Screen Shot](Documentation/Resources/playground@2x.png)